mthiel117/webinar_feb9/README.md

 ![Network Automation](https://img.shields.io/badge/Network%20Automation-blue&?style=for-the-badge&logo=ansible)

-## Summary

-Building your own automation workflow with open source tools: Ansible, NetBox and Git.

-To get started, setup your machine with the suggested tools below.
-The roadmap gives you a path to follow and an example Ansible Playbook is shown below.
-Give it a try!

 ## Getting Started Roadmap

-There are a few foundational building blocks that you should consider learning that will be building blocks for everything you do going forward.
-They are:
+Building your own automation workflow with open source tools doesn't have to be overly complicated.
+Start with these foundational elements:

 - Linux
 - Python
 - Git

+Next... setup your machine with the suggested tools below.

 ## Install these as part of your Automation Toolbox